cessen/ropey/README.md

 ## Contributing

 Contributions are absolutely welcome!
-However, please open an issue or email me to discuss larger changes, to avoid doing a lot of work that may get rejected.
+However, please open an issue to discuss larger changes, to avoid doing a lot of work that may get rejected.
+Also note that PRs that add dependencies are very likely to be rejected (Ropey aims to have minimal dependencies).

 An overview of Ropey's design can be found [here](https://github.com/cessen/ropey/blob/master/design/design.md).

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Ropey by you will be licensed as above, without any additional terms or conditions.

 [crates-io-badge]: https://img.shields.io/crates/v/ropey.svg
 [crates-io-url]: https://crates.io/crates/ropey